 Most primroses are spring blooming, but some start flowering in mid- to late winter in mild climates, and a few bloom in early summer.
 Some go dormant in late fall or winter; mark their location before they disappear.

 Nearly all are good plants for the woodland garden.

-Grows 3 ft. high, 2 ft. wide.
-Long-stemmed, toothed medium green leaves are broadly oval with heart-shaped base, to 9 in. long.
+Grows to 3 ft. high and 2 ft. wide.
+Long-stemmed, toothed medium green leaves are broadly oval with a heart-shaped base, to 9 in. long.
 Flowers are yellow, bell shaped, nodding; carried in clusters of up to 60.
-Most fragrant primrose and the latest to bloom.
-Late spring or summer.
-Ample water; will grow in a few inches of running water or in damp, low spot.
-Plants are late to appear in spring.
+This is the most fragrant primrose.
+Plants are late to appear in spring and are among the latest primroses to bloom (late spring or summer).
+Ample water; will grow in a few inches of running water or in a damp, low spot.
 Hybrids have red, orange, or yellow flowers.

 Native to cool, foggy areas from Alaska to California.
 The largest of all spruces, this is a pyramidal...

-Grows 3 ft. high, 2 ft. wide.
-Long-stemmed, toothed medium green leaves are broadly oval with heart-sh...
+Grows to 3 ft. high and 2 ft. wide.
+Long-stemmed, toothed medium green leaves are broadly oval with a ...

 Native along the coast from Alaska to Northern California, inland to northern Idaho and Montana.
 A han...